Minimal Actuator Placement with Bounds on Control Effort: Introduction

 A similar actuator placement problem is studied in~\cite{bullo2014} for stable systems.
 Nevertheless, its authors propose a heuristic actuator placement procedure that does not constrain the number of available actuators and {does not optimize} their control energy objective.
 Our proposed algorithm selects {a cardinality-constrained actuator set that minimizes a control energy metric, even for unstable systems.}

 The remainder of this paper is organized as follows.
 The formulation and model for the actuator placement problems are set forth in Section~\ref{sec:Prelim}, where the corresponding integer optimization programs are stated.
 In Sections~\ref{sec:Min_N} and~\ref{sec:Min_E} we discuss our main results, including the intractability of these problems, as well as the supermodularity of the involved control energy metrics with respect to the choice of the actuator sets.
 Then, we provide efficient approximation algorithms for their solution that guarantee a specified control energy performance over the entire state space.
-Finally, in Section~\ref{sec:examples} we illustrate our analytical findings using an integrator chain network and test their efficiency over large random networks that are commonly used to model real-world networked systems.
-Our simulation results further stress the importance of selecting the actuators of a system for efficient control energy performance and not for mere controllability.
 Section~\ref{sec:conc} concludes the paper.